ctcl-bregis/ctclsite-rust/config/blog/content/mct2_p1.md

 Unlike common laptop designs, the embedded controller is what reports battery state of charge, voltage and other data to the system (LattePanda Mu).
 This would certainly require custom drivers to be written in order to retrieve this data from the embedded controller.

 The former name of PMEC was BMEC, Battery Management Embedded Controller until July 15, 2024.
+The name change was done after I decided to have the Power and Reset buttons connect to PMEC instead of IOEC.

 ### Battery
 Since the original MediaCow idea in November 2018, figuring out safe battery management has held these projects back.
 Up to recently, I have not understood how batteries are charged, how fuel gauge ICs are used and how to use battery packs safely in a mobile device.